 Furnace problems stink.
 Sometimes literally.

-It can be easy to assume a smelly house is a dirty house, but stinky furnaces donโ€™t care how often you clean the rest of your house.
+It can be easy to assume a smelly house is a dirty house, but stinky furnaces don’t care how often you clean the rest of your house.
 You could have the cleanest house in the world, but your furnace might smell like rotten eggs or burning rubber.
-Thatโ€™s because thereโ€™s probably something wrong!
-If your homeโ€™s heater is putting up a stink this winter, it might be a cry for help.
+That’s because there’s probably something wrong!

 1) Burning Plastic or Rubber Smells, or a Metallic Smell

-If you smell something like burning plastic, rubber, or metal, itโ€™s likely coming from an overheating component in your furnace.
-Turn your furnace off and call us!
+Turn your furnace off and call your trusted HVAC company (cough cough… Morris-Jenkins!)
 If a part of your furnace is overheating, it could turn into a fire in your home.
-Itโ€™s best to have us out to make sure everything looks ok before you turn it back on.
+It’s best to have us out to make sure everything looks ok before you turn it back on.

 2) Smoke Smells

 Your furnace is a controlled fire burning in your home.
-That means all the gasses and smoke from the fire have to go somewhere.
-Thatโ€™s what your flue is for!
-If your furnaceโ€™s flue is blocked, that smoke canโ€™t escape, so itโ€™ll stay in your home instead.
-Sometimes flues can get blocked by debris, but sometimes they can get blocked by animals or bird nests.
-If your house smells like smoke when your furnace is running, shut it off and give us a call.
-Our techs can get whatever it is cleared out so the smoke leaves your home again!
+That means all the gases and smoke from the fire have to go somewhere.
+That’s what your flue is for!
+If your furnace’s flue is blocked, that smoke can’t escape, so it’ll stay in your home instead.
+Sometimes, flues can get blocked by debris, but sometimes they can get blocked by animals or bird nests.

 You might also be interested in: Dangers of Animals and Your HVAC System